hirethisdeveloper/ADT-Pulse-Track/README.md

 ```

 This will execute the application, check the email account, add new entries into the database, delete processed emails,
 and exit.
-Should you want to execute this on a schedule using something as simple as crontab is possible:
+The app is configured by default to loop and recheck every ten seconds.

+## Debugging

+Debugging messages can be turned on by setting a shell variable:

 ```
-crontab -e

-* * * * * <PATH TO NODE>/node <PATH TO APP>/app.js
+export DBG="true"
 ```

 ## Contributing